sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 ## Environment Variables

+> [!NOTE]
+> The `pnpm boot` command introduced in the previous section will automatically copy `.env` files for you.

 Make sure you have the correct environment variables set up.
 For each project in the workspace, if you see an `.env.example` file, copy it to `.env` and your local dev server should work.
+For example:

 ```bash
 cp sites/sveltevietnam.dev/.env.example sites/sveltevietnam.dev/.env